tvergilio/enterprise-streaming-architecture/docs/ARCHITECTURE_DECISION.md

-# Architecture Decision: S- **Search API:** API that reads from the search index to serve users
+# Architecture Decision: Streaming vs Batch Processing

 ### Serverless Batch Architecture (Alternative)

 Uses scheduled jobs to process provider files and populate a cache periodically.
-Simpler to operate and cheaper at low volume, but introduces data staleness and cache consistency issues that conflict with the brief's core goals.aming vs Batch Processing
+Simpler to operate and cheaper at low volume, but introduces data staleness and cache consistency issues that conflict with the brief's core goals.

 ## Overview